These artists came to Austin for SXSW. How they persisted despite being stranded by coronavirus

 It didn’t have the scale of the regular event or the official SXSW title, but a small group of artists and organizations created a patchwork, scaled-back experience of various events across Austin that was surprisingly optimistic.

-The cancelation
+The cancellation

-SXSW was cancelled just a week before it was scheduled to begin, which left many attendees wondering what to do with their flight and hotel reservations.
+SXSW was canceled just a week before it was scheduled to begin, which left many attendees wondering what to do with their flight and hotel reservations.
 Some had already arrived in Austin.
 Watching it all unfold gave Nick Huggins, a freelance CFO for startups, the idea for a side project: Stranded in Austin, a website designed as a resource for local business still powering through the COVID-19 outbreak and would-be SXSW attendees looking to make the most of their trip.
 The site went up a day after SXSW’s cancellation and features a rundown of all the SXSW adjacent events still taking place.

 I decided to put together a resource for everyone who is still coming to Austin despite SXSW being canceled.
 The goal is to organize the community here and continue to support and promote local businesses and startups.
 Let me know what you think! https://t.co/5FxS01x29M pic.twitter.com/FnF9c8Rmiw